 Recommended as Suitable for Congressional Designation (BLM 2012).
-The corridors for both the Lewis and Clark NHT and the North Country NST would continue to be vulnerable to direct and indirect impacts.
+The management corridors for both the Lewis and Clark NHT and the North Country NST would continue to be vulnerable to direct and indirect impacts.
 An inventory identifying trail corridors crossing BLM-administered lands could be done at some point in the future, but the establishment and management would require a plan decision.
 There would continue to be no ROW or mineral restrictions, and the trail corridors would continue to be managed as an undesignated VRM class.
 The lack of protection against ROW or mineral developments and visual intrusions under this alternative would allow surface disturbances that result in the loss of integrity or result in a change in the trail corridors' cultural landscape.

-Under Alternative B, the BLM would manage trail corridors that extend for 0.50 miles from the ordinary high-water mark of the Missouri and Yellowstone Rivers, Lake Sakakawea, and Lake Oahe for both national trails.
-Impacts from the corridor along the North Country NST would be limited because no existing trail segments intersect BLM-administered lands.
-The Lewis and Clark NHT corridor would be managed as VRM Class II.
-Both national trails would have overlapping NSO and CSU stipulations of 0.50 miles and 3 miles, respectively, for fluid mineral leasing and development, and the trail corridors would be closed to mineral materials.
+Under Alternative B, the BLM would manage trail corridors that extend for 0.50 miles from the ordinary high-water mark of the Missouri and Yellowstone Rivers, Lake Sakakawea, and Lake Oahe for the Lewis and Clark NHT, and 0.50 miles from the centerline of the existing trail for the North Country NST.
+The Lewis and Clark NHT management corridor would be managed as VRM Class II.
+Both national trails would have overlapping NSO and CSU stipulations of 0.50 miles (the management corridor) and 3 miles, respectively, for fluid mineral leasing and development, and the trail corridors would be closed to mineral materials disposal.
 Additional management actions for both national trails under Alternative B include BLM consultation with the NPS regarding proposed fluid minerals leasing, mineral materials disposal, NEL mineral leasing, locatable mineral entry, and realty actions within 3 miles surrounding NPS units (which include the two national trails).
+For instance, the BLM would consult with the NPS - North Country National Scenic Trail staff regarding any requests for waivers, exceptions, and modifications to the NSO stipulation.
 Management actions under this alternative would provide protection from surface disturbances that would result in the loss of integrity or destruction of physical remnants of the trail and protect the trail corridors' cultural landscape.
 Although surface-disturbing activity management directions would not apply to coal or locatable minerals, the trails would be protected from these mineral developments through coal screens, NHPA Section 106 reviews, and locatable minerals performance standards.
 Management actions would reduce the potential for direct and indirect impacts on the trail corridor by restricting development when compared with Alternative A.

-Under Alternative C, the BLM would manage trail corridors that extend for 0.50 miles from the ordinary high-water mark of the Missouri and Yellowstone Rivers, Lake Sakakawea, and Lake Oahe for both national trails.
-Impacts would be similar to those described under Alternative B for both national trails, except the Lewis and Clark NHT corridor would be managed as VRM Class III, and the CSU stipulations would be reduced to 2 miles.
-This would allow some modifications to the landscape that alter the trail corridor's scenic quality, but it would provide greater long-term protection against direct and indirect impacts, compared with the undesignated VRM classification under Alternative A.
+Under Alternative C, the BLM would manage trail corridors that extend for 0.50 miles from the ordinary high-water mark of the Missouri and Yellowstone Rivers, Lake Sakakawea, and Lake Oahe for the Lewis and Clark NHT, and 0.50 miles from the centerline of the existing trail for the North Country NST.
+Impacts would be similar to those described under Alternative B for both national trails, except the CSU stipulations would be reduced to 2 miles for both national trails, and the Lewis and Clark NHT management corridor would be managed as VRM Class III.
+This would allow some modifications to the landscape that alter the trail corridor's scenic quality, but it would still provide greater long-term protection against direct and indirect impacts, compared with the undesignated VRM classification under Alternative A.